Volksdeutsche: Expulsion and exodus from Central and Eastern Europe at the end of the war

 Local authorities forced most of the remaining ethnic Germans to leave between 1945 and 1950.
 Remnants of the ethnic German community survive in the former Soviet republics of Central Asia.
 A significant ethnic German community has continued in Siebenbürgen (Transylvania) in Romania and in Oberschlesien (Upper Silesia) but most of it migrated to West Germany throughout the 1980s.
 There are also remnant German populations near Mukachevo in western Ukraine.

 Legacy

-The term is generally avoided today due to its usage by the Nazis.
+The term Volksdeutsche is generally avoided today due to its usage by the Nazis.

 Instead, ethnic Germans of foreign citizenship living outside of Germany are called "Deutsche Minderheit" (meaning "German minority"), or names more closely associated with their earlier places of residence, such as Wolgadeutsche or Volga Germans, the ethnic Germans living in the Volga basin in Russia; and Baltic Germans, who generally called themselves Balts, and Estländer in Estonia.
-They were relocated to German-occupied Poland during World War II by an agreement between Adolf Hitler and Joseph Stalin, and most were expelled to the West after the war, under an allied accord called the Potsdam Agreement.
+They were relocated to German-occupied Poland during World War II by an agreement between Adolf Hitler and Joseph Stalin, and most were expelled to the West after the war, under the Potsdam Agreement.